leetmaa/KMCLib/manual/_sources/usage.txt

 Giving ``seed=None`` is equivalent to not giving a seed value.
 If no seed is given the pseudo random number generator is seeded by the current time.
 For results to be exactly reproducible a specific seed value must be given.
+There is also the option here to choose which pseudo-random number generator to use.
+Not specifying any generator (as in this example) will give the default value, the Mersenne-Twister, as implemented in the C++11 standard library.
 ::

     control_parameters = KMCControlParameters(number_of_steps=2500000,